RinneRadio: 2010 – present day

 The next phase of RinneRadio started with Tuomas "Verneri Lumi" Norvio being replaced in the lineup with the Finnish drum'n'bass artist Konsta "DJ Muffler" Mikkonen soon after the release of Pole Stars album.
 The biggest evolution was the new raw and hard-edged flavour combined with the moody and floating RinneRadio sound.
 This is also very recognizable on their next StaRRk (2012) album, which has been stylistically described as more rugged, sharper and darker than their earlier productions.

 The official lineup (including Tapani Rinne and Juuso Hannukainen) stayed the same for several years until 2020, when DJ Muffler was replaced in the line-up by Helsinki-based electronic music artist Aleksi Myllykoski, who had been filling in for him more and more often on live occasions.

 Although RinneRadio has been actively performing live both domestically and abroad, they have not released a new album since StaRRk in 2012.
 All the members of the group have been busy with other projects.
 For example, group leader Tapani Rinne released his fourth solo album Radioton in 2019, the second collaboration album with Wimme Saari titled Human in 2017 as well as collaboration albums Under The Ground (2015) and Inside The Temple (2012) with Teho Majamäki.

 Since 1996, all the official RinneRadio releases had been published by the Finnish record label, Rockadillo Records.
 However, for the singles they tried something new by reaching their international fans through national airplay in the UK with The Ambient Zone.
 The London-based label published their latest two singles "Yasmin" in 2017 and "Zarkukselle" in 2018.
-Hence they have been working on material for their next album, scheduled to be released by Rockadillo Records in winter 2020–2021.
+They then started working on material for their next album, originally scheduled to be released by Rockadillo Records in winter 2020–2021.
+The album would eventually release as Balladium in 2023.

 According to their website: "In 2020, the dynamic trio is known for their invigorating performances of rich and eclectic sound ranging from fervent rumble to wild and transcendent meditative ambiance.
 Avoiding formats and predictability they do not have a fixed set for their live show.
 Instead they customize it according to the event and venue, which can nowadays be anything from a church concert to a live club, concert arena or a rave festival organized in the middle of forest."